MRKrog/react-csv-template/README.md

 # MKrog React Template

 ## Overview:
-This is my react template that I am always changing and updating!
+This is a react csv template, upload your own csv and it will convert to json to then store in a database

 ## Preview:
 <!-- ![Homepage Preview](src/images/Homepage.png) -->